-Having lost 50 pounds and kept the weight off for eight years, VirginiaLynne seeks to help others reach and maintain a healthy weight.
+Having lost 50 pounds and kept the weight off for over 10 years, VirginiaLynne seeks to help others reach and maintain a healthy weight.

 Creating a Plan That Works

 Want to eat healthier?
 Live longer?
 Here are some tips for creating your own diet plan that will work for you.
 Here are the steps (details, charts, and links below will help you do these):

 - Find out how many calories are in different foods (including letting you scan packages or put in restaurant foods)

 - Keep track of what you eat daily.